Are Subway Tiles Still In For Bathrooms?

 Design Strategies That Transform Subway Tile

-Vertical and Herringbone
+Vertical and Herringbone Layouts

-Stacked Bond and Chevron
+Stacked Bond and Chevron Layouts

 The Role of Scale in Modern Subway Tile Design

-Mixing Subway Tiles with Other Tile Shapes
+Mixing Subway Tiles With Other Tile Shapes

-Grout Color
+Grout Color as a Design Tool

 Color is Reinventing Subway Tiles’ Appeal